replikativ/replikativ/README.md

   - :op (in publication) -> :downstream (because the operation is actually always a downstream operation)
   - :transactions -> :prepared (transaction is confusing and might be misunderstood as already applied, while :prepared makes clear that the operation is not yet applied.)
 - Reactivate cljs port
 - Handle tag-table for messaging of records (transit?).
+Make CRDT references records.

 # Roadmap

+- Move binary hashing to hash middleware out of fetching.
 - Implement some useful CRDTs (OR-set, vector-clock, ...) from techreview and other papers and ship by default.
 - Passwordless authentication (and authorisation) based on email verification or password and inter-peer trust network as p2p middleware.
 - Restructure stage and its CRDT state representation.